 \subsection{Energy resolution}

-The obtained EL photon count spectrum is shown in Fig.~\ref{fig:photon_spectrum}.
+The EL photon count spectrum obtained during the data acquisition period described in Sec.~\ref{sec:measurement} is presented in Fig.~\ref{fig:photon_spectrum}.

 The $^{208}\mathrm{Tl}$ \SI{2615}{\keV} gamma ray peak and the single escape peak are clearly seen.
-Each peak of the spectrum was fitted with a combination of a Gaussian and a linear functions, and the results are summarized in Table~\ref{tab:fit}.
+Each peak of the spectrum was fitted with a combination of a Gaussian and a linear function, and the results are summarized in Table~\ref{tab:fit}.

-By interpolating these results, the energy resolution at $^{136}$Xe $0\nu\beta\beta$ Q value \SI{2458}{\keV} was estimated.
-Two types of energy dependence are considered: a case in which statistical fluctuation dominate ($a\sqrt{E}$) and a case in which systematic errors proportional to the energy exist ($a\sqrt{E+bE^2}$).
-Figure~\ref{fig:resolution_fit} shows the result of the interpolation to the Q value.
+By interpolating these results, the energy resolution at the $^{136}$Xe $0\nu\beta\beta$ Q value of \SI{2458}{\keV} was estimated.
+Two types of energy dependence were considered: a case in which statistical fluctuation dominate ($a\sqrt{E}$) and a case in which systematic errors proportional to the energy exist ($a\sqrt{E+bE^2}$).
+Figure~\ref{fig:resolution_fit} shows the result of the interpolation to the $0\nu\beta\beta$ Q value.